Annual Featured Rides

 Kick-off Century – January 1

 Start the year with a century!
 Wheelmen believe that if you ride a century on the first day of the year, you are ready for a great year of cycling.
 This traditional ride is pretty easy as centuries go: north from Malibu and up the coast to Ventura and return.
 No support or sag, but none needed.
 No hills bigger than the ones along PCH.
 If a century is beyond your ability right now, ride part way and turn around.
 January 1st is a fairly quiet day on PCH because everyone is watching football or home with a hangover.
 Route sheets will available on the website before and on January 1.
 Start: Malibu Civic Center.
-Guests: Bring a signed waiver.
+Guests: Bring a signed waiver <link>.
 Free.

 Janus Sequential Centuries – January Weekend

 Ride a century on Saturday and the next day on Sunday ride the SAME century in the OPPOSITE direction.
 January is the festival month of Janus, the ancient Roman god of beginnings and endings, gates and doors, and he looks both forward and backward, inspiring these routes.
 Here’s your chance to go both up and down each of these “popular” hilly grades.
 Norwegian Grade, Grimes Canyon, Dennison Grade, and Potrero Road.
 The countryside is scenic: Lake Sherwood, Hidden Valley, San Antonio Creek, Upper Ojai Valley, Sisar Creek, and South Mountain Road.
 Sequential Centuries are physically easier than a Double Century, but the mental demands are much greater, particularly on the second morning when the body would much rather stay in bed.
 No support.
 Private sags permitted.
 Riders are welcome on both days or either day.
 The Sunday ride is slightly easier.
-Check the ride schedule for start time and location.
-Guests: bring a signed waiver.
+Check the ride schedule for start times and locations.
+Guests: bring a signed waiver <link>.
 Free.

 Fargo Street Hill Climb – Mid-March